NothingFiner/Dark-Forest/readme.md

 - [ ] A production README

-### Architecture and Technologies

-**NB**: one of the main things you should be researching and deciding upon while you write this proposal is what technologies you plan to use.
-Identify and create a plan of attack for the major technical challenges in your project.

 This project will be implemented with the following technologies:

 - Vanilla JavaScript for overall structure and game logic,
-- `Easel.js` or `Sketch.js` with `HTML5 Canvas` for DOM manipulation and rendering,
+- `paper.js` with `HTML5 Canvas` for DOM manipulation and rendering,
 - Webpack to bundle and serve up the various scripts.

 I'm looking to make something like this for the creature: